How debts are recovered through the courts

-The same rules apply to you when you file your statement of defence.
+You also have to provide the same information as the lender when you file your statement of defence.
 You must provide the lender with a list of relevant documents, and the lender can require you to provide copies of the documents within five working days.

 What happens after the statements of claim and defence have been filed?

 If you intend to dispute the claim and have filed a statement of defence, the case will then go through the District Court’s case-management process.
-If you and the lender don’t settle the dispute during the case-management process, the case will go to a trial before a District Court Judge.
-(For information about court processes, see “Where to go for more support” at the end of this page.)
+If you and the lender don’t settle the dispute during the case-management process, the case will go to a trial before a District Court judge.

 Time limits for recovering debts through the courts